 You must be careful not to overdo it.
 It is not helpful to push through your symptoms.
 Tell your therapist if you become nauseated or develop a headache during the exercises, or if your symptoms do not decrease to their earlier level within 15-20 minutes.
 Your therapist will change the exercises to be sure you can tolerate them better.
 If you do an exercise and you feel no increase in dizziness, the therapist might be able to make it a little harder or you may not need to do that exercise anymore.

 How long do I need to continue with vestibular rehabilitation therapy?

 Vestibular rehabilitation and balance retraining exercises do not usually need to be continued indefinitely.
 Patients are advised to set goals for their rehabilitation program with their vestibular therapist.
 Once these goals are achieved a maintenance plan can be put in place.
 This should include finding a level of physical activity that is suitable for you and continues to stimulate and challenge the vestibular system enough to maintain a healthy balance.
 Keep the exercises in mind, however, should the symptoms come back.

 If you are not seeing improvement despite ongoing vestibular rehabilitation therapy and balance exercises, you may have reached some limitations in terms of function.
 Diagnostic testing can help work out if this is the case.

 Examples of vestibular rehabilitation exercises

-Vestibular rehabilitation is tailored to your specific disorder and symptoms.
+Vestibular rehabilitation is tailored to your particular disorder and symptoms.
 Some exercises are specific, such as reducing symptoms to specific movements or visual stimuli.
-Other exercises may be related to improving your participation in self-care, household responsibilities, leisure activities, sports, driving or work.
+Other exercises may be related to improving your participation in self-care, household responsibilities, leisure activities, sports, driving, or work.

 A vestibular rehabilitation program may include: